varnishcache/varnish-cache/doc/sphinx/users-guide/troubleshooting.rst

 Sometimes Varnish misbehaves.
-In order for you to understand whats going on there are a couple of places you can check. varnishlog, /var/log/syslog, /var/log/messages are all places where varnish might leave clues of whats going on.
+In order for you to understand whats going on there are a couple of places you can check. varnishlog, /var/log/syslog, /var/log/messages are all places where Varnish might leave clues of whats going on.
 This section will guide you through basic troubleshooting in Varnish.